Vittorio Dabormida: Death

-The Dabormida brigade, the last to resist in the Mariam Shavitu valley, had in the meantime managed to repel Ras Alula's assault.
+The Dabormida brigade, the last to resist in the Mariam Shavitu valley, had in the meantime managed to repel Ras Makonnen's assault.
 Dabormida had just sent the news of this initial success to commander Baratieri when the Ethiopians who had just previously routed Arimondi's column on Monte Rajo broke in behind him.
 Dabormida's soldiers resisted for more than an hour, maintaining discipline as best as they could, until the general, up to then having been deprived of any news of what was happening on the battlefield at large, learned about the defeat of the rest of the Italian army.

 Upon realizing the gravity of the situation and clearly threatened with encirclement, at 15:00 he ordered a fighting retreat towards Mount Erar at the valley's bottom.
-The withdrawal was executed in an organized manner, but attacks by the pursuing Oromo cavalry, an elite unit of the Ethiopian army, inflicted heavy losses on the retreating Italians.
+The withdrawal was executed in an organized manner, but attacks by the Ethiopians, inflicted heavy losses on the retreating Italians.
 Dabormida himself fell during this phase, though the circumstances of his death remain unclear.
 According to the British journalist Augustus Wylde, Dabormida himself was killed by a warrior named Shaqa Tamre, whom Wylde interviewed shortly after the battle: "Dabormida had just shot three men with his revolver, he then shot at my informant and missed him.
 The Abyssinian got behind a tree, and when Dabormida turned to face another of his enemies he shot him dead."

 The remnants of Dabormida's brigade continued to resist throughout the afternoon, first at Mount Erar and then at Mount Esciascia; only in the evening did the survivors of the Dabormida column, now led by Colonel Ottavio Ragni, begin their final retreat, heading towards the Zalà hill.
-The presence of large enemy units forced the Italians to divide into two smaller columns: one, led by Ragni, headed towards the old Italian camp in Saurià and continued towards Mai Maret and then headed towards Adi Keyh; the other, led by Captain Pavesi, went up the Iehà valley, and then reached Mendefera.
+The presence of large enemy units forced the Italians to divide into two smaller columns: one, led by Ragni, headed towards the old Italian camp in Saurià and continued towards Mai Maret and then headed towards Adi Keyh; the other, led by Captain Pavesi, went up the Yeha valley, and then reached Adi Ugri.